Opinions expressed reflect the view of the writer (this is his story), and not those of SingSaver.

 The problem is: these transactions earn me only 0.3% cashback.
 And yet I have to use my Citi Cash Back card for this, because if I’m even one dollar shy of $888, I’ll earn 0.3% on everything – even dining, Grab, petrol and groceries.

-Although it would be a better idea to use the OCBC Frank card for online shopping in order to get 6% rebates, that card has its own minimum spending requirement too.
+Although it would be a better idea to use the OCBC Frank Credit Card for online shopping in order to get 6% rebates, that card has its own minimum spending requirement too.

 Now consider miles cards.
 With miles cards, I can adopt a “best of breed” strategy (that is, choose the right card for the right category), because there are no minimum spending requirements to earn those headline rates.

-For online and offline shopping, I’d use my OCBC Titanium Rewards card to earn 4 miles per dollar, from the very first dollar.
+For online and offline shopping, I’d use my OCBC Titanium Rewards Credit Card to earn 4 miles per dollar, from the very first dollar.
 For online transactions like air tickets, I’d use my DBS Woman’s World Card (Pro tip: men are eligible to apply!) to earn 4 miles per dollar, also from the very first dollar.
-When I’m buying groceries, or paying my doctor’s bill, or buying movie tickets or anything else, I’d look for contactless terminals and use my UOB Preferred Platinum Visa, which earns 4 miles per dollar on contactless payments, from the very first dollar.
+When I’m buying groceries, or paying my doctor’s bill, or buying movie tickets or anything else, I’d look for contactless terminals and use my UOB Preferred Platinum Visa Card, which earns 4 miles per dollar on contactless payments, from the very first dollar.

 You get the idea: I’m picking and choosing the right card to use for each situation, which is possible because there’s no minimum spend required for me to earn the bonus miles.